The uncanny connection between Arthur Conan Doyle and Goessel, Kansas

 Now I have added a spoiler that there is some kind of connection with Arthur Conan Doyle—and perhaps Kansas?—to a future Jamie Poole book.

-Meanwhile, don’t forget Jamie Poole Books is running a Christmas sale if you are interested in historical science fiction.
-Think Outlander meets Lord of the Rings.
-(We’re not in Kansas anymore!)
-If you are interested, contact us at firstname.lastname@example.org or visit these stores:
+If you are interested in historical science fiction: Think Outlander meets Lord of the Rings.
+(We’re not in Kansas anymore!), contact us at email@example.com or visit these stores: